joaopinto14/Production/README.md

 3. ***PHP* Extensions**: If your project requires additional *PHP* extensions or adjustments in the *PHP* settings, you can define the `PHP_EXTENSIONS`, `MEMORY_LIMIT`, and `UPLOAD_MAX` environment variables as needed.

-4. **Additional Processes**: If you need to run more processes in addition to those existing in the image (for example, queues, workers, etc.), you can add the *Supervisor* configuration files to the `/etc/supervisor/conf` directory of the container.
+4. ***Additional Processes***: If you need to run more processes in addition to those existing in the image (for example, queues, workers, etc.), you can use the `SUPERVISOR_CONF` environment variable to indicate the path of the *Supervisor* configuration file.

 5. **Viewing Logs**: If you need to view the logs, they are located in the `/var/log` directory within the container.